 Benefits Of High CTR

 - A high CTR increases the overall “Quality Score” of your campaign.

 - Low Cost-Per-Click = Huge savings on your campaign.

 - A high CTR leads to higher conversion rates as the visitors are likely to be led directly to a topic that is more relevant to the original search query.

 - Drags down the quality of your whole campaign

-- You are spending un-necessary money on keywords that will most likely not convert.
-The reason your CTR is low is because your keyword is not relevant to your ad, not relevant to your landing page or historically has a bad track record in the industry… either way, it is bad news for your campaign.
+- You are spending unnecessary money on keywords that will most likely not convert.
+The reason your CTR is low is that your keyword is not relevant to your ad, not relevant to your landing page, or historically has a bad track record in the industry… either way, it is bad news for your campaign.

 - You will not be able to complete in Google’s “top pages” (position 1-3) as Google does take high CTR into consideration.

 - If your quality score (affected by CTR) is lower than your competitor then you will always be paying more per click than them.

 Once inside your ads campaign navigate to Campaigns.
 You will find your CTR for the search network under Total – Search in the column CTR.
 If you do not manage your own campaign then ask you Adwords manager to send you your campaign level clickthrough-rate for about 2 weeks or so.
 If your search CTR is below 1% then your campaign has some problems.
 Good rates range between 3%-15%.